wcDogg/knottyearth/cylindrical/knot-vs-interweave.md

 When you 'double' or 'triple' a knot, you are following an existing path & pattern additional times.
 Mathematically, the knot is unchanged - it has the same number of bights, parts, and so on.

-This is different from making 'passes' which have their own paths.
-And its different from an 'interweave' where each strand builds the pattern.
+Doubling and tripling are different than making passes - a pass has its own path that's needed to complete the knot or interweave.
 Passes, paths, and patterns are inherent to the math - changes to these do change bights, parts, and so on.

 ## Example